avdhoot-hadke/100-days-of-code/r1-log.md

 1. DSA: Find square root of a number in O(log n)
 2. DEV: Revised Next js concepts for the interview (SSR , CSR, SSG , server actions)

+### Day 33: September 1, 2024

+Today's Progress:

+1. DSA: Find the Nth root of a number using binary search.